monome/docs/norns/help.md

 - Line noise while usb charge + audio input are both coming from the same laptop (ground loop) can be defeated with [an isolator](https://llllllll.co/t/external-grid-power-ext5v-alternative/3260).

 - If a connected MIDI controller is not functioning as expected, it may be due to a known limitation in scripts that do not explicitly allow for MIDI control from channels other than channel 1.
 Either reassign your MIDI controller to channel 1 or insert this [bit of code](https://llllllll.co/t/norns-scripting-best-practices/23606/2) into a script.

-- norns is not able to send MIDI to a VST or DAW directly over USB, because you'd be trying to connect two MIDI hosts.
-One solution is to use two USB MIDI interfaces plugged into one another, or some MIDI devices exist with two USB host ports.

 - All grid editions will work with norns, but some apps may be coded for varibright levels that your hardware may not support.